nsf-open/nsf-ember-tooltip/README.md

 };
 ```

-If you are using SASS, the component provides and optional partial file and mixin that you may import to change things up.
+If you are using SASS, the component provides an optional partial and mixin that you may import to change things up.

 To import:
 ```sass